MasterChef Australia: Where are the past winners now?

 Celebrity Masterchef

-Special mentions to the winner of Celebrity MasterChef 2021, former AFL player Nick Riewoldt.
+Special mention to the winner of Celebrity MasterChef 2021, former AFL player Nick Riewoldt.

 The athlete was able to give the $100,000 cash prize to his charity, Maddie Riewoldt’s Vision, which he co-founded after the tragic passing of his sister Maddie in 2015.